Mdafsarx/ph-11-as-client/README.md

 ## About aBlogger

 This is a simple blogging platform where you can share your thoughts, ideas, and experiences with the world.
-Below are some key features of the website
+Below are some key features of the website.

 ## Features